Happy 5th Birthday, SensrTrx!

 When I first met Scott, I originally thought we could use the Banner wireless technology to talk directly to the PLCs, but that didn’t really work.
 Then, Banner released all of these photo-eye sensors that work really well, and that’s when the lights went off in my head.

-We could build a starter kit.
 We came up with the power of a single data point in 2018 and came out with SensrTrx Lean.
 That’s when the company really took off.
 We had triple-digit growth since then.
 From 2019 to 2020, we saw a 250% growth.

 The company is growing like a wildflower.
 The idea I had back in 2015 has become a reality.